|Elliott Sound Products||Making Old Synchronous Clocks Safe to Use|

 Bear in mind too that a favourite pastime of some repairers (often at the behest of the clock owner) is to install a quartz movement.
 If that happens, all originality and value is gone forever.
 The old parts will almost certainly be thrown away or deposited in a 'junk box', and a potentially valuable clock is instantly worthless.

 Because of the often very cramped layout of some electrics (such as the Hammond pictured below), it is impractical to try to rewire the clock with an earth connection for safety.
-There simply isn't enough room to accommodate the 3 wires in a clock that was designed for two wires.
+There simply isn't enough room to accommodate the 3 wires in a clock that was designed for two wires with barely adequate insulation.
 There is a relatively simple solution though, and that's to rewind the coil to operate at SELV (safety extra-low voltage).
 In most countries, SELV is defined as 32V AC or less, and an ideal voltage is 16V.
 I selected this because it is a standard voltage almost everywhere for the external power supply for intruder alarm panels.
 16V AC plug-packs (or 'wall-warts') are (or should be) readily available anywhere in the world.
 Other voltages can also be used - simply follow the processes described, but substitute the voltage of your choice.

 Rewinding the existing coil to use 16V instead of 230V or 120V does require some initial testing though, and given that some of these clocks may come to you already burned out, it may seem like a very difficult job to determine how many turns are needed to make the clock run.